kcabading/laravel-lob/README.md

 Installation
 ---
+To use, simply install the package via Composer

+Add this to your composer.json file "kcabading/laravel-lob": "dev-master" and run composer update.

-To use, simply install the package via Composer and then add the following to your app/config/app.php to the service providers array:
+Then add the following to your app/config/app.php to the service providers array:

 ```php
 'Upwebdesign\Lob\LobServiceProvider',